Types of Communication: Definition, Examples, Benefits for the Workplace

 | Press ‘send’ on an image-based message without checking it first. |

-Benefits of Using Visual Communication Effectively
+Top Benefits of Visual Communication

 Long before we could read or write, we used images to tell stories, document events or pass on information.
 Even today, road signs are pictographic because a lot of information can be conveyed with one symbol or image.